 Enrollment at the University requires completion of these steps:

-Returning Graduate students (except Law, Darden, and Medicine) may enroll in fall classes beginning Monday, May 17th, at 7:00 AM, and are recommended to enroll prior to mid July when tuition bills are produced.
+Returning Graduate students (except Law, Darden, and Medicine) may enroll in fall classes beginning Tuesday, April 5th, at 7:00 AM, and are recommended to enroll prior to mid-July when tuition bills are produced.

-New Graduate students Open Enrollment: Thursday, July 1st
+New Graduate students Open Enrollment: Friday, July 1st, at 12:01 AM

 Returning Undergraduate students can enroll once their enrollment appointment date and time is reached.
 This date and time will be visible in the SIS Student Center.
 (Undergraduate students should check to see if their School/Department requires them to see an advisor before enrolling.)

-New Undergraduate students Open Enrollment: Wednesday, August 11th
+New Undergraduate students Open Enrollment: Wednesday, August 3rd, at 12:01 AM

 All holds must be cleared before enrolling in classes.
 A complete listing of classes can be found in the Schedule of Classes through Class Search.